 Stephen Jacobi, NZIBF Executive Director, speaks to the Confederation of Indian Industry Partnership Summit in New Delhi about The Future of Multilateralism.

-I am pleased to present my first report on the activities and achievements of the NZ International Business Forum (NZIBF) for 2020-21, our fourteenth year of operations.
-At the outset, I would like to acknowledge and thank my predecessor, Malcolm Bailey, who guided the organisation so well during his five-year tenure.
-We are pleased that Malcolm continues to serve on our Board in his capacity as Chair of the Dairy Companies’ Association (DCANZ).
+I am pleased to present my second report on the activities and achievements of the NZ International Business Forum (NZIBF) for 2022-23, our fifteenth year of operations.
+At the outset I would like to thank Members for your support for me as Chair and our talented executive team for their hard work, particularly over the Covid period.

 REGISTER WITH TRADE WORKS

 Register to stay up to date with latest news, as well as saving and discussing articles you’re interested in.

 Remarks to Confederation of Indian Industry Partnership Summit, New Delhi, 15 March 2023